Product management foundations

 Managing risk entails dealing with changes and making decisions based on that.
 A lot can change, from delivery dates to scope to strategy.
 PMs need to be able to play both good offense and defense.
 To be good at offense, regular check-ins are important to diagnose changes early and understanding the tradeoffs between scope, time and resources is key to make good decisions.
 As such, good defense means knowing when to push back and when to make those tradeoff decisions.

-Step 4: Feature launch & iteration
+Feature launch & iteration

 The final step is to launch what has been developed and to iterate based on learnings.